Updated On 27 February, 2023

 What is red teaming?

-A red teaming exercise goes beyond a traditional penetration testing exercise by exactly replicating the Techniques, Tactics, and Procedures (TTP) of a real-life attack in the same manner as it would be carried out by an actual adversary.
+A red teaming as a service goes beyond a traditional penetration testing exercise by exactly replicating the Techniques, Tactics, and Procedures (TTP) of a real-life attack in the same manner as it would be carried out by an actual adversary.
 It is believed that the value of a red teaming exercise can only be realized when the least number of individuals know about such an exercise being conducted.
 This means that the organization at large is not informed about an ongoing red team exercise.

 A red team is mostly independent of an organization, but there can be a dedicated internal team responsible for red teaming exercises.
 Unlike the red team, the blue team is on the other side of the spectrum, which is responsible for defending an organization against cyberattacks, irrespective of whether they are simulated or not.
 The blue team is generally referred to as the internal security team.
 Though collaboration is recommended in many IT services, the red team and blue team must function in isolation with each other, so that test results are useful for an organization.